isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 And on reading that back, I am still getting an "ö".
 That proves the database sent me a `C3B6`, converting back from the storage character set to the terminal character set, as declared with `SET NAMES`.

-So as long as I am not lying to the database about what my connection sends, values should be transaparently converted back and forth if at all possible.
+So as long as I am not lying to the database about what my connection sends, values should be transparently converted back and forth if at all possible.

 ## CONVERT(), LENGTH() and CHAR_LENGTH() functions